 I’ve had that spring classic “bees & honey” combo on my brain lately, so I decided to beat the fog down and comb through the web to curate another spring-themed post.
 Bees & honey are charming themes for baby showers, summer birthday cards, gardening themed crafts, and more.
-These illustrations really stood out to me, plus I also threw in some modern yet retro-inspired ones in there too.
+These vintage bee illustrations really stood out to me, plus I also threw in some modern yet retro-inspired ones in there too.
 Enjoy!

 Easy Decorative Ideas For Your House Plants

 Free vintage images of bees and honey set the stage for some serious garden-inspired crafts.
 I used to make fun, crafty decor for my grandmother’s potted plants all the time.
 Plus it’s a creative yet subtle way dress up your home for a special occasion without going too gaudy.
 AND they’re super easy to make!

 - You’ll need the following: Long wooden picks for kabobs, access to a color printer, colored card stock, glitter glue (and other decorative supplies of your choice) and varnish

 - Simply print out your favorite images above and carefully cut them out.

 - Paste your cut-outs onto the colored card stock of your choice.
 This will create a stronger backing for your image.

 - I suggest using quality serrated crafts scissors to create a unique pattern on the edges of your cut-out.
 Regular sharpened scissors work fine too.
 Quick tip: use serrated scissors to create a cool postage stamp-like pattern for your cut-outs!